Skip to content

 The majestic Popocatépetl and Iztaccíhuatl volcanoes give Mexico City an extremely dramatic backdrop.
 Legend has it that these volcanoes (whose names are hard to pronounce even for Mexican people) are a result of a beautiful and tragic romance between a warrior and a princess.

-See also 20 Best Things to Do in Holbox Island 2024
+See also Where to Stay in Holbox: Best Hotels in Holbox 2024

 Standing at an impressive 5,500 meters (1845 ft) above sea level, Popocatépetl is an active volcano and the second highest in Mexico (after Pico de Orizaba in Veracruz).
 You don’t have to be an experienced mountaineer to enjoy the Popocatépetl-Iztaccíhuatl National Park; here you can go hiking, ride a mountain bike, go horseback riding and camping.